-Loco-manipulation calls for effective whole-body control and contact-rich interactions with the object and the environment.
-Existing learning-based control frameworks rely on task-specific engineered rewards, training a set of low-level skill policies and explicitly switching between them with a high-level policy or FSM, leading to quasi-static and fragile transitions between skills.
-In contrast, for solving highly dynamic tasks such as soccer, the robot should run towards the ball, decelerating into an optimal approach configuration to seamlessly switch to dribbling and eventually score a goal - a continuum of smooth motion.
-To this end, we propose to learn a single Oracle Guided Multi-mode Policy (OGMP) for mastering all the required modes and transition maneuvers to solve uni-object bipedal loco-manipulation tasks.
-Specifically, we design a multi-mode oracle as a closed loop state-reference generator, viewing it as a hybrid automaton with continuous reference generating dynamics and discrete mode jumps.
-Given such an oracle, we then train an OGMP through bounded exploration around the generated reference.
-Furthermore, to enforce the policy to learn the desired sequence of mode transitions, we present a novel task-agnostic mode-switching preference reward that enhances performance.
-The proposed approach results in successful dynamic loco-manipulation in omnidirectional soccer and box-moving tasks with a 16-DoF bipedal robot HECTOR.
+Dynamic loco-manipulation calls for effective whole-body control and contact-rich interactions with the object and the environment.
+Existing learning-based control synthesis relies on training low-level skill policies and explicitly switching with a high-level policy or a hand-designed finite state machine, leading to quasi-static behaviors.
+In contrast, dynamic tasks such as soccer require the robot to run towards the ball, decelerate to an optimal approach to dribble, and eventually kick a goal—a continuum of smooth motion.
+To this end, we propose Preferenced Oracle Guided Multi-mode Policies (OGMP) to learn a single policy mastering all the required modes and preferred sequence of transitions to solve uni-object loco-manipulation tasks.
+We design hybrid automatons as oracles to generate references with continuous dynamics and discrete mode jumps to perform a guided policy optimization through bounded exploration.
+To enforce learning a desired sequence of mode transitions, we present a task-agnostic preference reward that enhances performance.
+The proposed approach demonstrates successful loco-manipulation for tasks like soccer and moving boxes omnidirectionally through whole-body control.
+In soccer, a single policy learns to optimally reach the ball, transition to contact-rich dribbling, and execute successful goal kicks and ball stops.
+Leveraging the oracle's abstraction, we solve each loco-manipulation task on robots with varying morphologies, including HECTOR V1, Berkeley Humanoid, Unitree G1, and H1, using the same reward definition and weights.

 Overview of the framework